-- A. The Family Law Division of the San Diego Superior Court does not regularly provide for the reporting of hearings on all requests for orders or motions or other hearings unless required by law. - B. A list of hearings for which the court will provide an official court reporter is posted on the court's website. - C. All statutory fees for those court reporters provided by the court remain in effect. - D. Policies and mandatory procedures on how a party may arrange for a certified court reporter for hearings at which the court does not provide a reporter is posted on the court's website.
-(Adopted 1/1/2013)
+- A. The Family Law Division of the San Diego Superior Court does not regularly provide for an official court reporter unless required by law. - B. A list of hearings for which the court may provide an official court reporter is posted on the court's website.
+This list is subject to change without notice. - C. Policies and mandatory procedures on how a party may arrange for a certified court reporter for hearings at which the court does not provide an official court reporter are on the court's website.
+(Adopted 1/1/2013; Rev. 1/1/2014)